I had an opportunity for an impromptu three day weekend.

 Once a suitable campsite was found, we explored the ruins of the former home.
 Even in ruins, the brickwork was impressive.

 A fair amount of people were camped out Friday night in the area.
 But the weather was damp and cold and not many people stayed Saturday.
 I suspect most people only wanted a quick Friday night for camping.
 The area was pretty empty by mid-morning.

-About that time when most people were leaving, the a past partner and I started to walk along the river.
+About that time when most people were leaving, the someone and I started to walk along the river.
 An old 4WD track would be followed.
 Red rocks abounded.

 Some surviving remnants of the orchard days was even spotted.

 We did see a handful of day trippers in trucks of even ATVs.
 Based on one conversation, we think everyone was local to the northeast New Mexico area.

 We forded many shallow streams.
 With each stream ford, the evidence of people going up the river valley was less and less.

 We continued to be impressed by the Utah-like scenery.

 The shallow river would be our companion for most of the day.

 A portion of the canyon was reached where the land, at least according to the map, would become more wide open.
 And private land would be spotted and crossed.